vmoreg00/mosquito/README.md

 The goal is to compare the two ecotypes.

 #2019-01-11
-FreeBayes variant calling quality check. *Waiting to freebayes (2018-07-25)*
+FreeBayes variant calling quality check.
+This program has detected more multiallelic sites (6,329,629) than CRISP (527,499).
+There are 21,526,566 SNVs (19,426,285 SNPs and 2,100,281 indels).
+Neverheless, there are lots of SNVs with QUAL==0.

 #2019-01-07
 CRISP variant calling quality has been analysed.
 The quality seems good enough.